MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ---
-description: This article describes WinRT APIs that aren't supported for use in a desktop app, or that have restrictions.
+description: This article describes WinRT APIs that aren't supported for use in desktop apps, or that have restrictions.
-title: Windows Runtime APIs not supported in a desktop app ms.date: 09/16/2022 ms.topic: article
+title: Windows Runtime APIs not supported in desktop apps ms.date: 09/16/2022 ms.topic: article
 keywords: windows 10, uwp